 \begin{itemize}

 \item \relax \textbf{Bayesian model averaging (BMA):} BMA accounts for model uncertainty by combining the predictions of various models using their posterior probabilities as weighting factors.
-Instead of selecting a single ``best" model, BMA acknowledges the possibility of multiple plausible models, each with its own strengths and weaknesses.
+Instead of selecting a single ``best" model, BMA acknowledges the possibility of multiple plausible models, each with its own strengths and weaknesses \ref{ Hoeting2016BayesianMA }.
 The steps to implement BMA are as follows.
 Select a set of candidate models that represent different hypotheses regarding the data-generating process underlying the data.
 These models may be of various types, such as linear regression, decision trees, neural networks, or any other model suited to the specific problem at hand.
 Using the available data, train each candidate model.
 Calculate the posterior probabilities of the models.
 Using the posterior probabilities of each model as weights, calculate the weighted average of each model's predictions.
 The weighted average is the BMA prediction for the input instance and class.

-\item \relax \textbf{Bayesian neural networks (BNNs):} BNNs are an extension of conventional neural networks in which the weights and biases of the network are treated as random variables.
+\item \relax \textbf{Bayesian neural networks (BNNs):} BNNs \ref{mullachery2018bayesian} are an extension of conventional neural networks in which the weights and biases of the network are treated as random variables.
 The primary distinction between BNNs and conventional neural networks is that BNNs model uncertainty directly in the weights and biases.
 The posterior distributions of the network weights and biases (learned during training) capture the uncertainty, which can then be utilized to generate predictive distributions for each class.
 This enables multiple predictions to be generated by sampling these predictive distributions, which can be used to quantify the uncertainty associated with each class.

 \end{itemize}